How to Apply Diaper Rash Cream the Right Way: Step-by-Step Guide

 Put on a Fresh Diaper

 Slip on a fresh diaper once the cream has been applied and the skin is clean and dry.
-This step helps diaper rash cream protect the skin without trapping moisture or friction.
+This step helps diaper rash cream protect the skin without trapping extra moisture or friction.

 Choose a diaper that fits well: snug enough to stay in place, but not so tight that it presses on the rash.
 When you’re applying the new diaper, keep it secure and allow for air circulation at the waist and legs.

-If you use cloth diapers, skip rubber pants during a rash so the skin can breathe.
 At every change, check for redness and keep the area clean.

 1. You may feel calmer when the fit is right.